smashingboxes/moogfest-2017/readme.md

 ### Adding Buttons, Switches, and Dials

 - **Buttons** can be read using `DigitalIn`, and are read into the chip as `0` or `1`.
-If you want
+If you wanted a simple keyboard, you could achieve this by connecting one button per note that you want to control.
+Buttons only change their state while they are pressed; once they are released they reset.
-- **Switches** work the same as buttons, except that they stay in the position that they are closed.
+- **Switches** work the same as buttons, except that they stay in the position that they are set to.
   They are read using the same mechanisms, and for synths are useful for settings that will not change.
+If you want to switch between a major and minor arpeggiator without having to hold a button, a switch is likely the right move.
-- **Potentiometers** have already been covered above, but there are plenty more inputs!
+- **Potentiometers** have already been covered above, but can be used for so much more!
 Remember that potentiometers are good for creating signals between some min and max value.
 - **Rotary Encoders** are dials like a potentiometer, but instead of having a min and max value, they output a signal only when they are turned.
 These are good for selecting one item in a list